-If you’re still not convinced, just take a look through their customer reviews, featuring not a single 1-star review, and over 70% 5-star reviews.
+If you’re still not convinced, just take a look through their customer reviews, featuring not a single 1-star review and over 70% of 5-star reviews.
 The product won’t let you down.

 #2 – K&N Performance Cold Air Intake Kit 63-9036 Fits Toyota Tundra / Sequoia 5.7L

-Filter manufacturers seem to enjoy the double letter naming convention, as the S&B product is followed up by K&N. With a very similar business model to S&B, K&N manufacture air filters, air intakes, oil filters and various other performance parts for the automotive market.
+Filter manufacturers seem to enjoy the double letter naming convention, as the S&B product is followed up by K&N. With a very similar business model to S&B, K&N manufactures air filters, air intakes, oil filters, and various other performance parts for the automotive market.

-K&N Engineering is based in Riverside CA, and dub themselves the world’s leading manufacturer of washable performance air filters.
+K&N Engineering is based in Riverside, CA and dubs itself the world’s leading manufacturer of washable performance air filters.
 The company was established in the early 1960s, being heavily involved in the motorcycle racing scene.

 This pedigree has served them well as they expanded their facilities and operations.
-Their mission statement includes producing quality products, and they manufacture parts for over 5,000 different vehicles.
+Its mission statement includes producing quality products, and they manufacture parts for over 5,000 different vehicles.

-At first glance the 63-9036 has an odd appearance, with the air filter being completely exposed to the surrounding area, with a limited heat shield to keep the incoming air cool.
+At first glance, the 63-9036 has an odd appearance, with the air filter completely exposed to the surrounding area, with a limited heat shield to keep the incoming air cool.
 This lack of enclosure is most certainly by design though, ensuring the air intake is not restricted at all.
-It also makes an already easy installation, that little bit easier.
-All you require is a screwdriver, pair of pliers and a ratchet set.
+It also makes an already easy installation that little bit easier.
+All you require is a screwdriver, pair of pliers, and a ratchet set.

 Along with the enlarged intake, you are also provided with an oversized washable high-flow filter.
 It’s the starting point of K&N’s design process, finding the biggest air filter that will fit in the car they’re designing for.
 The larger the filter, the less air resistance there is on the intake.

-The larger filter also means it can capture more dust before requiring service, in fact K&N claim up to 100,000 miles before a clean is needed.
+The larger filter also means it can capture more dust before requiring service; in fact, K&N claims up to 100,000 miles before a clean is needed.

-To help get those last few horsepower extra, K&N don’t stop there, but continue along the system improving on the filter to engine section.
-In this case, they’ve used a free-flowing, high density polyethylene tube to cut down on friction.
+To help get those last few horsepower extras, K&N doesn’t stop there but continues along the system improving on the filter to engine section.
+In this case, they’ve used a free-flowing, high-density polyethylene tube to cut down on friction.

-To help get an understanding for the kind of performance boost you can expect, K&N test all the systems on a vehicle dynamometer, and the estimated horsepower gain for the K&N 63-9036 is 9.25 HP at 5,497 RPM on the Tundra 5.7l engine.
+To help get an understanding of the kind of performance boost you can expect, K&N tests all the systems on a vehicle dynamometer, and the estimated horsepower gain for the K&N 63-9036 is 9.25 HP at 5,497 RPM on the Tundra 5.7l engine.

-Much like S&B, K&N also offer a million-mile limited warranty, based on their well-engineered products built with the finest materials.
+Much like S&B, K&N also offers a million-mile limited warranty based on their well-engineered products built with the finest materials.

-K&N also manufacturer a 77-9036KP cold air intake with free flowing-aluminum tube.
-The product is similarly priced, but boasts a performance improvement 20% less.
+K&N also manufactures a 77-9036KP cold air intake with the free flowing-aluminum tube.
+The product is similarly priced but boasts a performance improvement of 20% less.
 Neither intake system is CARB approved.
 At a similar price to the S&B product, the K&N offers a similar product, but maybe not quite as good.

-Another cold air intake, and another design.
-Volant are new to the scene when compared to its two-letter competitors, but have still been producing cold air intakes for almost 20 years.
+Another cold air intake and another design.
+Volant is new to the scene when compared to its two-letter competitors but has still been producing cold air intakes for almost 20 years.

-One of the unique aspects of this cold air intake, is their trademark design, and that is the idea of a closed-box intake.
-While other manufacturer’s try to open their filters as much as possible, Volant enclose the filters, although still making use of large intakes, and large filters.
+One of the unique aspects of this cold air intake is its trademark design, and that is the idea of a closed-box intake.
+While other manufacturers try to open their filters as much as possible, Volant encloses the filters, although still making use of large intakes and large filters.

-Volant don’t provide too much information on their products, or their intended gains, but a performance boost will definitely be present thanks to the large Powercore filters that they use.
-Majority of the piece is composed of polyethylene, with a filter access cover made out of either aluminum or carbon fiber.
+Volant doesn’t provide too much information on their products or their intended gains, but a performance boost will definitely be present thanks to the large Powercore filters that they use.
+The majority of the piece is composed of polyethylene, with a filter access cover made out of either aluminum or carbon fiber.

-Toyota Racing take their job seriously, and all their products go through rigorous testing, with dynamometer results showing increased horsepower throughout the RPM band.
+Toyota Racing takes its job seriously, and all its products go through rigorous testing, with dynamometer results showing increased horsepower throughout the RPM band.
 Furthermore, their products get the backing of CARB, an important note for those living in California.

 Power improvement is achieved via the use of a larger TRD high flow conical air filter, and changes to the intake system, making use of a unique intake flow accelerator.
 This has the dual function of smoothing and accelerating the airflow into the system.
 You’re also provided with a custom-calibrated filter service gauge, which lets you know when it’s time to clean your filter.

-Although it hasn’t received many reviews, the only negative review it has received was someone who was unhappy that it required the original air filter to already be installed.
+Although it hasn’t received any reviews, the only negative review it has received was from someone who was unhappy that it required the original air filter to already be installed.
 All the other reviews were positive.
 The only real problem with this product, and it’s a large one, is its price, which is 50% more than its competitors.
-For those of you in CARB states though, this may well be your best choice.
+For those of you in CARB states, though, this may well be your best choice.